R.N. to B.S.N.

 - Engage in inter-professional collaboration to improve population health while considering fiscal and material resources in the delivery of safe nursing care.

 - Integrate legal, ethical and professional values within generalist nursing practice.

 - Collaborate with the inter-professional health community to provide culturally and spiritually competent patient and family centered care in health promotion and disease/injury prevention.

 Application Deadline Dates:

-- The deadline to complete and submit the NSU Application for the Fall admission must be completed no later than August 14.
+- The deadline to complete and submit the NursingCAS application will be July 15 for the Fall admission.
+NSU Application for the Fall admission must be completed no later than August 1.

 - The deadline to complete and submit the NursingCAS application will be November 15 for the Winter admission.
 The NSU Application for the Winter admission must be completed no later than November 30.

 Visit the undergraduate admissions office pages for deadlines and other requirements.